Using the management system

 Note

-Remote machines may also push and pull into the master’s bare repository using e.g. Git over SSH.
+Remote client machines may also push and pull into the master repository, using e.g. Git over SSH.

-Let’s now make a modification to the experiment.
-In the source present in the working directory, add an exclamation mark at the end of “Hello World”.
-Before committing it, check that the experiment can still be executed correctly by running it directly from the filesystem using:
+Let’s now make a modification to the experiments.
+In the working directory artiq-work, open mgmt_tutorial.py again and add an exclamation mark to the end of “Hello World”.
+Before committing it, check that the experiment can still be executed correctly by submitting it directly from the working directory, using the command-line client:

 Note